 I started this a long time ago.
 My thoughts aren't complete, but before the lessons of the Obama campaign fade, I want to post it.
 Regardless of your politics, most would agree that the Obama campaign was successful (he won) and innovative.

 I've thought about how much the church could learn from it.
 I've talked about this casually in a couple of pastor's circles.
 Somewhere an enterprising church-lover is probably writing the book.
 Great.
 I'll read it.
 I'm going to start a list here of things I learned as a pastor from observing that campaign.
-Please weigh in with what you think the church can learn.

 1) People had ownership.
 The campaign made every person's contribution count.
 Along with noting the record amounts raised, the media repeatedly commented on the total number of people giving time and money.